auth0/docs/articles/public-key-cryptography/saml-auth0-as-sp-key-tasks.md

 In order for the IDP to validate the signature of each SAML authentication request sent by Auth0, the public key and the certificate have to be provided.

 1. Open the Auth0 dashboard and navigate to [Connections > Enterprise](${uiURL}/#/connections/enterprise).
-Click on the SAMLP Identity Provider.
+Click on the __SAMLP Identity Provider__.
 2. Click on the __Settings__ (gear) icon for your SAMLP connection.
 3. Turn on the toggle for __Sign Request__.
 4. Select the __Sign Request Algorithm__ and the __Sign Request Digest Algorithm__ acceptable to your IDP.

 	> SHA256 should be used, since SHA1 is now considered obsolete and insecure.

-5. Set the __Protocol Binding__ to __HTTP-POST__, if your IDP can accept it as signed requests may be too long for use with the HTTP-Redirect Protocol Binding.
+5. Set the __Protocol Binding__ to _HTTP-POST_, if your IDP can accept it as signed requests may be too long for use with the _HTTP-Redirect_ protocol binding.
-6. Download your certificate, using the link in the text below the  Sign Request toggle.
+6. Download your certificate, using the link in the text below the __Sign Request__ toggle.
-7. Give your certificate to the IDP, for use in validating the signed authentication request.
+7. Give the downloaded certificate to the IDP, for use in validating the signed authentication request.

 ![](media/articles/public-key-cryptography/sp-download-cert.png)